The Wounds You Can’t See: Emotional Abuse, Manipulation, and the Courage to Speak Out

 4. Respect and accommodate emotional boundaries.
 If a victim needed a wheelchair ramp, you’d build one.
 Emotional wounds deserve the same support.

 5. Always communicate plans clearly to a victim if the abuser is going to be present.
 It is not fair for them to turn up somewhere and find their abuser staring them in the face.
-Also, always remember—the abuser will try to convince you the victim is being silly, childish, or just needs to get over it.
+Also remember—the abuser may try to convince you the victim is being silly, childish, or overreacting.
 That is a classic gaslighting technique.
 Don’t fall for it.

 Let’s Choose the Side of Healing